folkertdev/rust-rfcs/text/0000-labeled-match.md

 ### borrow checking

-Borrow checking is implemented on mir, so no specific changes are needed.
+Borrow checking is implemented on MIR, so no specific changes are needed.
 But, again, error messages will need a careful look

 ### hir -> mir lowering